Tag (game): Tiger

 Players stand or sit in a circle and attempt to run to the other side.
 One person stands in the middle and is "it" or "tiger".
 If the "tiger" catches you, you then become the new "tiger".

 Freeze tag

 Freeze tag is a variation of classic tag.
-A player is deemed "it."
+A fixed player is designated "it".
 When a person is tagged by "it", they are then "frozen" (staying still in the place where they were tagged).
 All "unfrozen" players still in play can then touch frozen players to "unfreeze" them, allowing them to be back in play.
 The game ends when "it" freezes all but one of the players who is then typically "it" during the next game.
 In some variations of the game, there may be multiple players who are "it" working together.
 Similar games are played that are known as Vish Amrut/Vish Amrit (Poison-Antidote), Lock and Key, Ice and Water, Banana Tag and Stuck in the Mud.